Vinicius-Miguel/netflix-homepage-clone/README.md

 # netflix-homepage-clone
-A simple project dev to learn.
+A simple project designed to learn